dotnet/docs/includes/core-changes/networking/5.0/negotiatestream-sslstream-dont-fail-on-successive-begin-calls.md

 ### NegotiateStream and SslStream allow successive Begin operations

-Error cases on security streams are handled differently and successive calls to `BeginAuthenticateAsServer` or `BeginAuthenticateAsClient` no longer fail.
+Error cases on security streams are handled differently, and successive calls to `BeginAuthenticateAsServer` or `BeginAuthenticateAsClient` may no longer fail.

 #### Version introduced